Leanir/Leanir/README.md

 ## 💫 About Me:

-🔭 I’m currently working on getting my bachelor degree in computer science after the covid hiatus.<br>💬 Ask me about my obsessions and my roleplaying addiction.<br> <br>⚡ Fun fact: I did a Spanish Inquisition cosplay.
+🔭 I’m currently working on getting my bachelor degree in computer science after the covid hiatus.<br>💬 Ask me about my obsessions and my roleplaying addiction.<br>⚡ Fun fact: I did a Spanish Inquisition cosplay.
 Yeah, you DID NOT expect that.

 ## 💻 Tech Stack: